 The Group leases office premises with a contract term of one year and does not contain an option for extension or renewal.
 Therefore, the remaining contractually enforceable lease term is less than 12 months.

-The Group also leases office equipment with contract terms of five years.
-Office equipment are leases of low-value items.
-The Group has elected not to recognise right-of-use assets and lease liabilities for these leases.
+The Group leased low-value office equipment and has elected not to recognise right-of-use assets and lease liabilities for these leases.